87 Leonis

-87 Leonis is a single star in the zodiac constellation of Leo, located approximately 480 light years away from the Sun.
+87 Leonis is a single star in the zodiac constellation of Leo, located approximately 495 light years away from Earth.
 It has the Bayer designation e Leonis; 87 Leonis is the Flamsteed designation.
 This object is visible by the naked eye as a faint orange-hued star with an apparent visual magnitude of 4.77.
 It is moving away from the Earth with a heliocentric radial velocity of 19 km/s.
 The star is positioned near the ecliptic and thus is subject to occultation by the Moon.

 This is an aging K-type giant star with a stellar classification of K3+ III Fe−0.5, which means it has exhausted the hydrogen at its core and evolved away from the main sequence.
 The suffix notation indicates a mild underabundance of iron in the atmosphere.
-It has expanded to 37 times the Sun's radius and is radiating over a thousand times the Sun's luminosity from its photosphere at an effective temperature of 4,001 K.
+It has expanded to 52 times the Sun's radius and is radiating around 540 times the Sun's luminosity from its photosphere at an effective temperature of 3,852 K.